Andrea de Cesaris: Helmet

 De Cesaris' helmet was white with three diagonal lines resembling the Italian flag running across the top, and a red line between two green lines in the chin area.

 Racing revival

 Long absent from the Formula One paddock, de Cesaris appeared at the 2005 Monaco Grand Prix, and was welcomed back with a warm hug from former Brabham team boss and Formula One boss Bernie Ecclestone.
 A few months later it was announced de Cesaris would race in the new Grand Prix Masters series for retired Formula One drivers.
 In October, he set the fastest time in the first Grand Prix Masters test at the Silverstone South circuit in England.
-Autosport magazine Grand Prix editor Mark Hughes predicted that de Cesaris would be one of the strongest drivers in the Masters field.
+Due to his passion for windsurfing, de Cesaris retained a high level of fitness in comparison to other retired drivers.
 In the first race at the Kyalami circuit in South Africa, de Cesaris qualified well and raced to fourth, after a fierce battle with Briton Derek Warwick.